Photo by David Pisnoy / Unsplash

 The biggest gainer of the FDQ is the financial sector, which for the last 13 years of investing has been non-productive, showing a −6.12% total return.
 Investing only at the beginning of each quarter for a total of 52 days would have yielded a return of 40.17%.
 The next beneficiary of the FDQ is the technological sector.
 The 82.5% of total return gained in this sector over the last 13 years could have been gained in only 52 days of trading.”

-Summarizing, he measured that, from 2000 to 2013, an investor would have earned the 113.1% of return in his portfolio, by investing in S&P 500 just 56 trading days (the FDQ days) out of 3500 trading days (14 years).
+Summarizing, from 2000 to 2013, an investor would have earned 113.1% gross return in his portfolio, by investing in S&P 500 just 56 trading days (the FDQ days) out of 3500 trading days (14 years).

 Tags